dylankirby/dylankirby.github.io/about.md

 ### More Information

-Outside of work I'm passionate about sports and fitness, cooking, baking, and exploring the beautiful province of BC
+In my free time I'm passionate about health and fitness, cooking, baking, and exploring the beautiful province of BC

 ### Contact me